mecanisoft/balena-snapcast-multiroom/README.md

+# Fork of snapcast-multiroom
+for use it together with belenaos
 # snapcast-multiroom
 Multiroom stack using Snapcast + MPD + Plexamp + UPnP + Shairport + Mopidy + Docker + something else